- Why is Cochrane doing this?

 An Editorial Manager Portal has been set up on Cochrane Training.
 This portal includes a variety of resources, including a full training plan, information about how to use Editorial Manager for authors, preparatory and practice tasks for CRG editorial teams, and a link to the Knowledge Base with instructions for editorial teams on how to use Editorial Manager for tasks.
 The Editorial Manager Cochrane Training site is live for all Cochrane staff to use to conduct the practice tasks.
 Cochrane’s Community Support, Managing Editor Support, and EMS Community Liaison teams have received training on the system, and this is ongoing.
 These teams will be in frequent communication with the CRG community throughout implementation of Editorial Manager, and CRGs will be fully supported as they move onto the new system.

-The training plan includes one-to-one induction and group training for CRG staff that will be using Editorial Manager frequently, and a schedule of training sessions is currently posted.
+The training plan includes one-to-one induction and group training for CRG staff that will be using Editorial Manager frequently, and a schedule of training sessions and recordings of prior sessions are currently posted.
 Documentation of how key Cochrane processes work within Editorial Manager and instructions on how to carry out specific tasks are available in a Knowledge Base that is searchable and open to all.
 Training resources from Aries (the producer of Editorial Manager) are also available.
 Email communication with CRGs and authors will be undertaken throughout the implementation process.

 All queries related to Editorial Manager and roll out should be directed to email@example.com.